 Roses are loved for their fragrance.
 But salvias smell good, too.
 Even their leaves smell good -- a fragrant, earthy scent that is entirely pleasant.
 I've always loved them and now more than ever.
 There are a lot of wonderful plants in the Lamiaceae family that have medicinal and culinary uses.
 This includes mint, deadnettle, and sage (salvia).
 Rosemary, by the way, has recently been moved to the salvia family.
 Formerly called Rosmarinus officinalis, its new name is Salvia rosmarinus.
 But that's another post.

 There are many varieties of salvia in our garden.
 Along this, our eastern hedge, salvia coccinea has reseeded to the point I have to thin it out regularly.
 It's the smaller, mostly pink and white plant on either side of the old garden rose.
 To the far left is a treasure, Salvia guaranitica.
-At least, I think that its name.
+At least, I think that's its name.
 I'm embarrassed to say that I've planted so many salvias and some resemble so closely that I have a hard time telling them apart!
-Nevertheless, it is one of my favorite plants in our garden.
+Whatever its name, it is one of my favorite plants in our garden.
 It's a giant, growing wide and tall.
 It's taller than me!
 It is loved by bees, butterflies, and hummingbirds.

 Time to get out there and weed -- just a little!
 The sun is high in the sky. :)